 Of course we are aware you only ever want to see us once..safe riding.

-Take your favourite bike, bring it in for a top tube fracture repair – come away with an inspiring personalised bike that is an extension of you.
+Take your favourite bike and come away with an inspiring personalised bike that is an extension of you.

 The challenge to avoid a potentially embarrassing concept has been met with great joy.
 The net result is not wanting to ride the bike for fear of scratching it.
 Summer here she comes!

 One of our oldest trade customers Simon Baxter from Cadenza Cycles in North Yorkshire drove down to sort out this rather precious Ferrari badged Colnago C60 on behalf of his client.
 Respect!

 Being a particular client, understandably Simon chose to make the journey to CBR to ensure the best possible result.